emfeltham/Margins.jl/README.md

 ## Citation

-If you use Margins.jl in your research, please cite:
+If you use Margins.jl, please cite:

 ```bibtex
 @software{margins_jl,